defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

 >
 > [ Submit ]

-## <span id="consider-if-users-can-submit-a-file-instead-of-entering-large-amounts-of-data"></span> Consider if users can submit a file instead of entering large amounts of data
+<h2 name="consider-if-users-can-submit-a-file-instead-of-entering-large-amounts-of-data" id="consider-if-users-can-submit-a-file-instead-of-entering-large-amounts-of-data">Consider if users can submit a file instead of entering large amounts of data</h2>
 For data submissions (for example the list of surveys), find out:

 * The typical number of rows of data.